Dxyk/Angular-Udemy/Section 9 Using Services & Dependency Injection/README.md

 1. Declare the service with type in the constructor. `constructor(private service: Service) {}`
    1. When Angular tries to instantiate the component class, it understands that it also needs to provide the service as a dependency.
 2. Add `provider: [Service]` in the `@Component` decorator.
-   1. The `provider` property tells Angular that it should be able to provide classes listed in it.
+   1. The `provider` property tells Angular that it should create a new instance for each class listed in this property.
+   2. Also used to override existing services from parent components

 In `account.component.ts`